ppp-kohe/autogui/README.md

 ## Active Updating of UI Elements

-As default, a GUI component generated by the library automatically updates its display, i.e. it notices changes that requires redisplaying by accessing their properties after some actions happened.
+As default, a GUI component generated by the library automatically updates its display, i.e. it notices changes that requires re-displaying by accessing their properties after some actions happened.

 The feature of
 [`@GuiNotifierSetter`](https://www.autogui.org/docs/apidocs/latest/org.autogui/org/autogui/GuiNotifierSetter.html)
 enables you to explicitly update a specified GUI element by calling given a [`Runnable`](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/lang/Runnable.html) object.
 The annotation can be attached to a setter method taking a `Runnable` argument.
-In your code, you can call the `run()` method of the given `Runnable`  object in order to cause redisplaying of the target GUI element on demand.
+In your code, you can call the `run()` method of the given `Runnable`  object in order to cause re-displaying of the target GUI element on demand.
 The target GUI element can be specified by the signature  `set<YourPropertyName>Notifier(Runnable r)`  or by using the annotation parameter `@GuiNotifierSetter(target="yourPropertyName")`.

 ```java
 import java.util.concurrent.*;